Circular orders: topology and continuous actions: Completeness, compactifications and inverse limits

-\begin{remark} Let $X=(\Q,\leq)$ be the rationals with the usual order but equipped with the discrete topology.
-Consider the automorphism group $G:=\Aut(\Q,\leq)$ with the pointwise topology.
+\begin{remark} Let $X=(\Q,\leq)$ be the rationals with usual order but equipped with the discrete topology.
+Consider the Polish automorphism group $G:=\Aut(\Q,\leq)$ of all LOP permutations with the pointwise topology.
 One may apply Theorem \ref{t:limLin} getting the linearly ordered $G$-compactification $\nu \colon X \hookrightarrow X_{\infty}$ (where $X_{\infty}$ is metrizable and zero-dimensional).
-This compactification, in this case, has a remarkable property (as we show in \cite{Me-MaxEqComp}).
+This compactification has a remarkable property (as we show in \cite{Me-MaxEqComp}).
 Namely, $\nu$ is the \textit{maximal $G$-compactification} for the $G$-space $\Q$ (where $\Q$ is discrete).
 The same is true for every dense subgroup $G$ of $\Aut(\Q,\leq)$ (e.g., for Thompson's group $F$).
-For additional information about ultratransitive actions on linearly ordered spaces, their dynamics and $G$-compactifications we refer to \cite{KS}.

 Similar result is valid for the circular version.
-Namely, the rationals on the circle with its circular order $X=(\Q / \Z,\circ)$, the automorphism group $G:=\Aut(\Q / \Z,\circ)$ and its dense subgroups $G$ (for instance, Thompson's circular group $T$). \end{remark}
+Namely, the rationals on the circle with its circular order $\Q_0:=(\Q / \Z,\circ)$, the automorphism group $G:=\Aut(\Q_0,\circ)$ and its dense subgroups $G$ (for instance, Thompson's circular group $T$). \end{remark}

-We record here also other results involving the inverse limit $\underleftarrow{\lim} (X_F, \ I)$ (from Theorem \ref{t:lim}) and equiuniformities (Definition \ref{d:equiun}.3).